cadottea/Morel_hunter/README.md

 Feel free to fork the project and submit pull requests.
 Contributions are welcome, especially for improving model accuracy or implementing the mobile app interface.

+### Security Note

+During the initial development of this project, a set of API keys was temporarily included in the repository.
+These keys were exposed for a short period but have since been removed and replaced with placeholders in the code.
+The following actions were taken to ensure the security of the project:

+1. The exposed keys were revoked and replaced with new keys.
+2. The Git history was scrubbed to remove all traces of the keys.
+3. Best practices, such as storing sensitive data in environment variables, are now being followed to prevent future exposure.

+If you are forking or using this project, please ensure you configure your own API keys securely!

 License

 This project is licensed under the MIT License - see the LICENSE file for details.